Anne Beaudreau, Ph.D.

 Research areas

 Anne began her career as a fishery analyst at the New England Fishery Management Council, where she saw firsthand that the necessary ingredients for good decision-making are not only the best available science, but relationship-building, communication, and trust.
 This early experience in fisheries policy informs her work today.
-Anne went on to earn a Ph.D. in aquatic and fishery sciences from the University of Washington and held a faculty position at the University of Alaska Fairbanks College of Fisheries and Ocean Sciences from 2012 to 2020.
+Anne went on to earn a Ph.D. in aquatic and fishery sciences from the University of Washington and held a faculty position at the University of Alaska Fairbanks College of Fisheries and Ocean Sciences in Juneau, AK, from 2012 to 2020.
 Coastal Fisheries Ecology Lab website: www.annebeaudreau.com

 Dr. Beaudreau teaches:

-- SMEA 539: U.S. Fisheries Management and Policy
+SMEA 539: U.S. Fisheries Management and Policy

 Selected publications